Dead Sea Scrolls: Digital publication

 The text of nearly all of the non-biblical scrolls has been recorded and tagged for morphology by Martin Abegg, Jr., the Ben Zion Wacholder Professor of Dead Sea Scroll Studies at Trinity Western University located in Langley, British Columbia, Canada.
 It is available on handheld devices through Olive Tree Bible Software and Logos Bible Software.

 The text of almost all of the non-biblical texts was released on CD-ROM by publisher E.J.
 Brill in 2005.
 The 2,400 page, six-volume series, was assembled by an editorial team led by Donald W. Parry and Emanuel Tov.
 Unlike the text translations in the physical publication, Discoveries in the Judaean Desert, the texts are sorted by genres that include religious law, parabiblical texts, calendrical and sapiental texts, and poetic and liturgical works.

 On 25 September 2011 the Israel Museum Digital Dead Sea Scrolls site went online.
 It gives users access to searchable, high-resolution images of the scrolls, as well as short explanatory videos and background information on the texts and their history.
-As of May 2012, five complete scrolls from the Israel Museum have been digitized for the project and are accessible online: the Great Isaiah Scroll, the Community Rule Scroll, the Commentary on Habakkuk Scroll, the Temple Scroll, and the War Scroll.
+Since 2011, five complete scrolls from the Israel Museum have been digitized for the project and are accessible online: the Great Isaiah Scroll, the Community Rule Scroll, the Commentary on Habakkuk Scroll, the Temple Scroll, and the War Scroll, and are accessible through the museum, or through Google Arts & Culture.